Mark Dantonio: Early coaching career

 At Ohio State in 2001, Dantonio reunited with his former Youngstown State boss and good friend Jim Tressel when he opted out of East Lansing to serve as defensive coordinator at Ohio State University for three seasons.
 His defense became known as one of the stingiest in the country.
 During the Buckeyes' 2002 National Championship season, Ohio State ranked second nationally in scoring defense and third in rushing defense.
 For his efforts, Dantonio was named a 2002 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
-In the 2003 season, his defense ranked number one in the country in rushing defense and ninth in total defense, which led the Buckeyes to an 11–2 record and #4 national ranking.
+In the 2003 season, his defense ranked number one in the country in rushing defense and ninth in total defense, which led the Buckeyes to an 11–2 record and No. 4 national ranking.
 Six Buckeye defenders were named first team All-Big Ten during Dantonio's tenure.
 Thirteen were drafted into the NFL, including two first round picks in Chris Gamble and Will Smith.

 Cincinnati (2004–2006)

 Dantonio was named head coach at Cincinnati on December 23, 2003.
 He became the first head coach in 23 years to lead the school to a winning season in his first season at UC.
 The Bearcats' 7–5 record included a 5–3 record in Conference USA, which was good enough for a second-place finish.
-The Bearcats finished the season on a winning note with a 32–14 win over Marshall in the PlainsCapital Fort Worth Bowl.
+The Bearcats finished the season on a winning note with a 32–14 win over Marshall in the Fort Worth Bowl.
 During Dantonio's time at UC, he led the Bearcats to a bowl game victory and directed the team's transition into the Big East Conference.
 As head coach, Dantonio had 15 players earn all-conference honors and 25 received conference academic recognition.